Get Answers from a New Jersey Immigration Lawyer

 A lawful permanent resident (green card holder) must not stay outside the US for more than one year without receiving prior approval from USCIS or you could lose your green card.
 More than six (6) months outside the U.S will break the continuous residency period needed for naturalization.

 In what circumstance should I hire an immigration lawyer?

 It’s important to hire a lawyer at all stages of the immigration process.
 While the forms and instructions contained on the USCIS web site may seem simple.
 Do not be deceived.
 The forms and instructions are the product of regulations and case law in some cases are over 100 years old.

 Each question and the response to it is critical to the success or rejection of your case.
 In addition, the evidence submitted will be carefully reviewed by USCIS Fraud Detection and National Security Directorate in an effort to determine whether the relationship is one of love or convenience.
 If the evidence is insufficient, ambiguous, or just incomplete, there is going to be an issue.

 In addition, there may be an interview looming at the end of the process.
 The interview will be conducted by a USCIS Officer who is tasked with the job of rooting out fraud and questioning the applicant.
 The officer’s job is governed by a 500 page manual called the Adjudicators Field Manual.

 Our firm has handled several thousand immigration cases and we understand the regulations and documentation required to present a successful case.
 We constantly attend seminars and programs hosted by other lawyers, judges, officers and USCIS upper management to keep up with the constant changes.
 We have seen hundreds of clients who present their own cases and suffer serious consequences as a result of a lack of understanding of the entire process.
 Some mistakes cannot be fixed.

 Be sure to hire a competent immigration lawyer in New Jersey.
-Call The Law Offices of Lloyd E. Bennet, Esq., P.C. today.
+Call The Law Offices of Lloyd E. Bennett, Esq., P.C. today.